akemin-dayo/BlueMapSkinSupport/README.md

 At this point, I figured it'd be easier to just write my own plugin from scratch, and so… that's what I did.
 After a few hours, this project was finished, and now you're seeing it here.

-_**Disclaimer:** While BlueMapOfflineSkinSupport contains only my own original code/implementation, _technically_ the core idea of "just simply overwrite the player head images in BlueMap's webroot" _was_ otDan's to begin with, so I decided to speak with him first to notify him of this project and make sure he was okay with me releasing it publicly.
+_**Disclaimer:** While BlueMapSkinSupport contains only my own original code/implementation, _technically_ the core idea of "just simply overwrite the player head images in BlueMap's webroot" _was_ otDan's to begin with, so I decided to speak with him first to notify him of this project and make sure he was okay with me releasing it publicly.
 He gave his full approval._